-Site visit © Harbinder Singh Birdi
+Panel site visit © Harbinder Singh Birdi

-10. SITE VISITS
+9. SITE VISITS

-Wherever possible, a site visit will be arranged for formal and chair's reviews (unless a site visit has already taken place before an earlier review of the scheme).
+Wherever possible, a site visit will be arranged for review meetings (unless a site visit has already taken place before an earlier review of the scheme).
 All panel members participating in the review are required to attend.
 Unless informed otherwise, Frame Projects assumes consent for photographs taken on site or at review meetings to be used on its website and in other publications.